 }

-Note that this function is exactly two lines different from the previous project—mCurrentScene is assigned to reference to the parameter, and, calling the client’s load() function before the engine waits for the completion of all asynchronous loading operations.
+Note that this function is exactly two lines different from the previous project—mCurrentScene is assigned a reference to the parameter, and, the client’s load() function is called before the engine waits for the completion of all asynchronous loading operations.

 Derive the Client Public Interface

-Though slightly involved, the details of XML-parsing specifics are less important than the fact that now XML files can be loaded.
+Though slightly involved, the details of XML-parsing specifics are less important than the fact that XML files can now be loaded.
 It is now possible to use the asynchronous loading of an external resource to study the required public methods for interfacing a game level to the game engine.

 Public Methods of MyGame